 After you run the Python installer, it also installs the <pip> tool which is Python’s package manager.
 It facilitates the installation of advanced packages like the Selenium Webdriver.

-There are two unique ways to install and prepare the Selenium Webdriver Python setup.
+There are two unique ways to set up Selenium Webdriver with Python.

 2- Use the <pip> tool to install the Selenium Webdriver package.